 Think of green beauty as a domino effect:

 - When you purchase a green beauty product, you are likely helping out a small business or even a single person.
 They are likely purchasing supplies or ingredients from someone local or another small business.
 You are helping a brand that wants to help you, instead of helping a brand that just wants your money and doesn’t care about what chemicals you’re putting on your body.

 - Green beauty is more eco-friendly, more sustainable, and less taxing on the environment.

 - Green beauty is great for people with sensitive skin because there aren’t any harsh chemicals.
 Maybe your old foundation was giving you a rash, so you had to buy some sort of cream to cover up the rash.
 Get where I’m going with this?
 Once your body no longer has to fight off impurities, you won’t need to buy products to counteract that!

 - Paying more for a pure product now = paying less for medical bills in the future.
-Years and years of putting toxic chemicals on your body adds up.
+Years and years of putting harmful ingredients on your body adds up.
 Don’t believe me?
 Watch this.